 Historically, the government wins over 50% of public-private competitions.
 This high success rate should give employees confidence that they can and do compete effectively head-to-head with the private sector.
 As I described a moment ago, the revised Circular has a number of specific features to ensure that competition is applied in an even-handed manner.
-Equally important, the revised Circular recognizes the talents of the federal workforce, the conditions under which the workforce operates, and the importance of providing the workforce with adequate training and technical support during the competition process to ensure that the agency provider has the available resources (e.g., skilled manpower, funding) necessary to develop a competitive agency tender.
+Equally important, the revised Circular recognizes the talents of the federal workforce, the conditions under which the workforce operates, and the importance of providing the workforce with adequate training and technical support during the competition process to ensure they are able to compete effectively.
+In particular, the revised Circular seeks to ensure that the agency provider has the available resources (e.g., skilled manpower, funding) necessary to develop a competitive agency tender.

 As an example, the Department of Energy (DOE) recently competed the graphics function at DOE headquarters.
-Before the competition, this was a 13-person operation at DOE.
+Before the competition, this was a 13-person operation at

+DOE.
 Through the competitive process, the incumbent government provider determined that it could do the same job with 6 people.
 In other words, the same graphics service could be delivered by half the number of people.
 By sharpening their pencils, benchmarking the private sector, and reorganizing the function, the federal employees won the graphics function competition against the private sector.
 Importantly, however, through managed attrition, no involuntary separations are anticipated.
-Though small in number, this competitive process, this organization determined how to become more efficient.
+Though small in number, this competition exemplifies the benefits of the competitive sourcing initiative.
+As a result of the competitive process, this organization determined how to become more efficient.
 The competition at DOE is a significant win for the taxpayer.